fred-wang/MathFonts/README.md

 -------

-**It is important to note that the development and implementation of OpenType MATH is still a work in progress**, the specification is still [being standardized at ISO](http://www.iso.org/iso/home/store/catalogue_ics/catalogue_detail_ics.htm?csnumber=66391) and there are known bugs in browsers and fonts.
+**It is important to note that the development and implementation of OpenType MATH is still a work in progress**, the specification is [under publication as an ISO standard](http://www.iso.org/iso/home/store/catalogue_ics/catalogue_detail_ics.htm?csnumber=66391) and there are known bugs in browsers and fonts.
 In particular note that:

 - Gecko 31 has [support for the OpenType MATH table](https://wiki.mozilla.org/MathML:Open_Type_MATH_Table) but it is not complete yet.